How Much Does It Cost to Mount a TV in 2025?

 Labor

-If you choose the correct mount for your TV's size and weight, the brand or model often won’t significantly impact the total project price.
+Pick the right bracket for your TV’s size and weight, and the brand becomes far less important.
 The cost of mounting a TV primarily depends on the labor rates and the price of the TV mount bracket.
 Some local professional TV installers may include the cost of the mount in the final price.
+Alternatively, local TV mounting services may charge a flat fee of $70 to $200, regardless of the size of your TV, with add-on fees for more complex installations.

 Some TV installation jobs may also involve installing a home theater or a surround sound system to enhance the home entertainment experience.